-There is an exception for special sessions, which is called the "90-day window".
+There is an exception for special sessions, which is called the 90-day window.

-Legislators: If the special session falls within the period 90 days immediately preceding an election, legislators may solicit and accept contributions for their own campaign for state or municipal office in a place other than the capital city or a municipality in which the special session is convened.

-Legislative Employees: If the special session falls within the period 90 days immediately preceding an election, legislative employees may solicit and accept contributions for state or municipal office in a place other than the capital city or a municipality in which the special session is convened.
+- Legislators: If the special session falls within the period 90 days immediately preceding an election, legislators may solicit and accept contributions for their own campaign for state or municipal office in a place other than the capital city or a municipality in which the special session is convened. - Legislative Employees: If the special session falls within the period 90 days immediately preceding an election, legislative employees may solicit and accept contributions for state or municipal office in a place other than the capital city or a municipality in which the special session is convened.

-A legislator or legislative employee on behalf of another may not accept money from a fundraising event held during session if a substantial purpose of the event was to raise money for the legislator's campaign for state or municipal office with the exception of the 90-day window for special sessions.
+A legislator or legislative employee may not accept money on behalf of another from a fundraising event held during session if a substantial purpose of the event is to raise money for the legislator's campaign for state or municipal office, except during the 90-day window for special sessions.

 A legislator or legislative employee may not circumvent these prohibitions by failing to declare which public office will be sought.
-(Also, see Candidacies of Legislative Employees, page 26.)
+(See Candidacy Restrictions on Legislative Employees, below.)
 Specifically, a legislator or legislative employee may not spend money for a legislative campaign that was raised in the following manner:

-1. Filing a letter of intent or declaration of candidacy that does not specify which public office will be sought, then

-2. Raising money under that letter of intent,

-3. Declaring as a candidate for state or municipal office after the legislative session ends.
+- 1. Filing a letter of intent or declaration of candidacy that does not specify which public office will be sought, and - 2.
+Raising money under that letter of intent, then - 3.
+Declaring as a candidate for state or municipal office after the legislative session ends.